Safe and Accessible Courts: Orienting principles for Canadian Court Operations in Response to COVID-19

 - court personnel refers to all people involved in the operation of a court, including judges, security staff, and administrative officials; and

-- court users refers to anyone who accesses a court environment, including lawyers, litigants, accused persons, members of the public, and persons who perform related services within court environments (such as police, counselors, and social service providers).
+- court users refers to anyone who accesses a court environment, including lawyers, litigants, accused persons, witnesses, members of the public, and persons who perform related services within court environments (such as police, counselors, and social service providers).

-- What unique factors related to community dynamics and resources must be considered, having regard to the nature of the court (e.g., circuit/itinerant court; drug treatment, mental health, youth or other specialized court)?
+- What unique factors related to community dynamics and resources must be considered, having regard to the nature of the court (e.g. circuit/itinerant court; drug treatment, mental health, youth or other specialized court)?

-- Physical elements: Does use of the court environment involve physical contact with common surfaces, doorways, elevator buttons, court technology, or other material?
+- Does use of the court environment involve physical contact with common surfaces, doorways, elevator buttons, court technology, or other material?